kaBeech/tensort/README.md

-If you want an in-depth explanation, [Wikipedia](https://en.wikipedia.org/wiki/Tensor) is usually a good starting place.comparing-it-all
+If you want an in-depth explanation, [Wikipedia](https://en.wikipedia.org/wiki/Tensor) is usually a good starting place.

 If you just want to understand Tensort, you can think of 'tensor' as a fancy word for a multi-dimensional array.

 Every tensor has a degree, which is the number of dimensions it has.
-A 0-degree tensor is a scalar (like an integer), a 1-degree tensor is a vector (like a list), and a 2-degree tensor is a matrix.
+A 0-degree tensor is a scalar (like an integer), a 1-degree tensor is a vector (like a list), a 2-degree tensor is a matrix, and so on.

-Each dimension of a tensor has a rank, which can be thought of as the length of the dimension.
-A tensor's shape can be described by a tensor denoting the ranks of each of its dimensions.
+Each dimension of a tensor has a rank, which can be thought of as the length of that dimension.
+A tensor's shape can be described by another tensor that denotes the ranks of each of its dimensions.
 For example.
 [1,2,3] is an instance of a 1-degree tensor.
 Its single dimension is 3 elements long, so it has a rank 3.
 Thus its shape is [3].

 For another example, consider the following tensor which has the shape [3,2]:

     [[1,2,3],
      [4,5,6]]

-Tensort transforms a list into the highest-degree tensors possible while giving most of its dimensions a specified rank size to achieve maximum parallelism.
-This provides opportunities to add processing tailored to current goals while preserving time efficiency.
+Tensort transforms a list into a field of the highest-degree tensors possible while giving its dimensions a specified maximum rank size to achieve the densest possible cluster of short lists.
+This provides opportunities to add processing tailored to suit the current goals while preserving time efficiency.

 ## Project structure